greypeg/testAssign/README.md

 Go to the User model you will see the users that you have created.

+Notes:

+you can proceed to any step using the step headers but the data in the forms will only update if you click the Next button on the right corner before proceeding to another step.

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.

 - [Next-Auth.js](https://next-auth.js.org)